JohnEarnest/Decker/docs/decker.md

 The `image.pixels` attribute is for bulk reads or writes of pixels.
 Reading will always produce a matrix (list-of-lists) of pattern indices.
 Writing will accept either a flat list of pixels, automatically wrapped to the dimensions of the image, or a matrix of pixels, which behaves as if the matrix were razed into a flat list.
 In either case, it is the caller's responsibility to ensure that the source data matches the dimensions of the image.

-The `map[]` function is useful for re-paletting an image.
+The `image.map[]` function is useful for re-paletting an image.
 For example, if we have an image `i` containing patterns 0 and 1, we could map them to red and green pixels, respectively, as follows:
 ```lil
 i.map[(0,1) dict (colors.red,colors.green)]
 ```